strangerstudios/paid-memberships-pro/readme.txt

 * FEATURE: You can now set levels to expire after a certain number of hours, and can set users to expire at a specific time down to the minute.
 * FEATURE: The Member History Add On has been merged into the core PMPro plugin.
 A table of the user's membership and order history is shown on the edit user page of the admin dashboard.
 * FEATURE: The Email Templates Add On has been merged into the core PMPro plugin.
 You can edit PMPro-related email templates from the Memberships -> Settings -> Email Templates page in the admin dashboard.
+* FEATURE: You can now use PMPro blocks in the new widget area of WP 5.8.
 * BUG FIX/ENHANCEMENT: Establishing style for scrollable boxes throughout core plugin.
 * BUG FIX/ENHANCEMENT: Using HTTPS to set the pmpro_visit cookie if over HTTPS.
 (Thanks, freax on GitHub)
 * BUG FIX: Fixed fatal error in PHP 8 when deleting a Stripe webhook.
 (Thanks, Zebulan Stanphill)
+* BUG FIX: Fixed warnings shown on the widget page when using WP 5.8+.

 = 2.5.10.2 - 2021-08-02 =
 * ENHANCEMENT: New scripts to use WP CLI to update pot and po/mo files.